-There is always a conversation between architects that in which movies architecture profession has a major role.
-Whether the roles they play in the movies are similar to the reality of the profession or not, I’ think those architects who have watched some of these movies from the list below feel honored that their profession is one that deserves to be filmed and highlighted in ways that are not not just in architectural publications, but in the cinema world as well.
+There is always a conversation between architects that in which the movie architecture profession has a major role.
+Whether the roles they play in the movies are similar to the reality of the profession or not, I’ll think those architects who have watched some of these Architecture movies from the list below feel honored that their profession is one that deserves to be filmed and highlighted in ways that are not just in architectural publications, but in the cinema world as well.

 View this post on Instagram